 Motor vehicles parked illegally in a School Zone will not be afforded any discretion if it is clear that an offence has been committed.

 Fairfield City Council is committed to promoting a safe environment at schools for children and parents.

 Incorrect parking puts pedestrians at risk and could lead to fines and a loss of demerit points.
 Police and Council Rangers enforce parking regulations in School Zones and across the entire City.
 Council Community Enforcement officers, Parking Enforcement Officers and police patrol schools and enforce provisions of the Road Rules 2008.

-The SDRO is able to put a “hold” on the penalty notice and may contact Council for further information, such as clarification of notes, or photographs of the alleged offence.
+Revenue NSW is able to put a “hold” on the penalty notice and may contact Council for further information, such as clarification of notes, or photographs of the alleged offence.
 They will then make a decision on the review and contact the client in writing.

 Council will not directly review any penalty infringement notices.